Awesome Muscular System Hand Craft for Kids

 How do your fingers move?

 There are actually no muscles in your fingers.
-The fingers are connected with tendon that attached bone to bone.
+The fingers are connected with tendons that attach bone to bone.

-The muscles in your forearm as what pull on the tendons to move your fingers.
+The muscles in your forearm are what pull on the tendons to move your fingers.

 Your hands are important to you as they help you push, pull, carry, and grab.
 It helps you feel and touch and is sensitive to touch and temperature.